luije87/documentation/csv.rst

 =================================== ==================================================================
 Header                              Value
 =================================== ==================================================================
-\*name                              The name of the campus.
+\*name                              The name of the major.
 This must be unique across your school. major_group_names                   A semi-colon separated list of major group names that the major belongs to.
 Leave this blank to leave the major groups as-is.
 =================================== ==================================================================